LivingUpp

 Are you making progress with the goals and intentions you set for the new year?
 If so, great!
 But if not, don’t fret.

-In this article, you’ll learn how these February self-care activities can help you design a maintain a healthy lifestyle.
+In this article, you’ll explore some February self-care activities that can help you design a maintain a healthy lifestyle.

 There’s still plenty of time to course correct.
 One way to stay connected to your goals is to be more intentional about your daily self-care rituals.
 Taking good care of yourself will help you avoid overfunctioning.